 #6 Go Shopping

 Norwich Market is not the only place to go shopping in the city centre.
 There are also lots of independent boutiques, a local department store (Jarrolds), two shopping malls (Chantry Place and Castle Mall), and more.
-If you enjoy boutique stores, wander through the area called the Norwich Lanes, where you will find plenty of options.
 When you go to Jarrold’s be sure to go down to the basement where you will find some local food (and drink) specialities.
 Wherever you decide to shop, I don’t think you will be disappointed with the options in Norwich.

 Afternoon tea is always a delight and there are several places that make it special in Norwich.
 If you want to treat yourself, book your afternoon tea at the Assembly House.
 The Grade I-listed building gets its name because it was the place for the elite to assemble for musical events, lectures, dances, theatre shows, and games.
 In 1805, it even hosted a Grand Ball to celebrate Lord Nelson’s victory at the Cape of Trafalgar.